cr45hmurphy/klipper_ender3_skr-mini-e3-v3_install/README.md

 *For the sake of this tutorial, I am using an RPi 3+ that I was already using for Octoprint.
 I was also gifted a BigTreeTech Pi v1.2.
 However, I chose to stick with the Pi for the time being, since I already have a Pi Camera v2 and a mount for it.
 I am going to still include references for using the BTT with Klipper on this tutorial.

 This tutorial DOES NOT reference any sort of ABL (BL Touch or CR Touch).
-I do not currently have one installed, though that is next on my list to-do.
+I do not currently have one installed, though that is next on my to-do list.

 ### Installation